 10 – Jerónimos Monastery

-The Jerónimos Monastery is one of top Lisbon monuments.
-Built in the 19th century.
-XVI, The Jerónimos Monastery is, together with the Belém Tower, one of the great symbols of the Discoveries and the Manueline era.
+The Jerónimos Monastery is one of Lisbon’s greatest tourist attractions.
+Built in the 16th century, the Jerónimos Monastery is, together with the Belém Tower, one of the great symbols of the Discoveries and the Manueline era.

-Listed as a UNESCO World Heritage Site in 1983, it is also the “final resting place” of two important figures in our history: Luís de Camões and Vasco da Gama.
+Classified as a UNESCO World Heritage Site in 1983, it is also the “final resting place” of two of the most important names in our history: Luís de Camões and Vasco da Gama.

-The Jerónimos Monastery is also one of the 7 Wonders of Portugal, after being chosen in 2007, in a vote involving many thousands of Portuguese.
+The Jerónimos Monastery is also one of the 7 Wonders of Portugal, having been chosen in 2007 in a vote involving many thousands of Portuguese.

-If you haven’t visited yet, book a place in your diary.
+If you haven’t been there yet, book a place in your diary.
 After all, this is one of Lisbon’s monuments that you have to see at least once in your life.

 Address: Praça do Império